Ask CancerCare questions tagged “Doctor-Patient Communication

 • Compile a current list of all her medications and phone numbers/addresses of all of her health care providers.

 Your mother’s medical team is one of the most important aspects of her care, and as a health consumer she has every right to receive quality care.
-It is essential that older adults and their loved ones be able to openly and honestly discuss their care and any potential difficulties with their doctors may arise.
+It is essential that older adults and their loved ones be able to openly and honestly discuss their care with their doctors and any potential difficulties that may arise.
 For more guidance please read, “Doctor, Can We Talk?
 Tips for Communicating With Your Health Care Team”.
 If she is not comfortable with quality of care she is receiving, she may need to explore other options.
 Though this may seem daunting, your mother’s primary care doctor or even a local hospital can provide her with referrals.

 A.